 - Sensor Name A short name to help you identify the Packet Sensor - Graph Color The color used in graphs for the Packet Sensor.
 The default color is a random one, which can be changed by entering a different HTML color code or by clicking the drop-down menu - Reports Visibility If the Packet Sensor should be listed inside Reports " Components - Device Group Optional description used within Console to group up components (e.g. by location or role).
 It can be used to restrict the access of Guest accounts - Sensor Server The server that runs the Packet Sensor.
-The configuration of servers is described on page 38 - Capture Engine Select the best packet capturing engine for your setup: - o Embedded LibPcap Select to use the built-in LibPcap 1.8.1 library - O System LibPcap Select to use the LibPcap library installed by the Linux distribution - O Myricom Sniffer10G Select when using a Myricom network adapter with a Sniffer 10G license.
+The configuration of servers is described on page 38 - Capture Engine Select the preferred packet capturing engine.
+LibPcap requires no additional setup but it is often too slow for multi-gigabit sniffing and it does not run on multiple threads.
+Netmap and PF_RING are much faster but both require the installation of additional kernel modules.
+DPDK provides the fastest packet capturing engine and allows packet forwarding but it is much more complicated to setup and the allocated CPUs will always be used at 100%. - Embedded LibPcap Select to use the built-in LibPcap 1.8.1 library - System LibPcap Select to use the LibPcap library installed by the Linux distribution - Myricom Sniffer10G Select when using a Myricom network adapter with a Sniffer 10G license.
 Click the button on the right for driver-specific settings